Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 safety

-Creates a Class C misdemeanor offense for knowingly using an unmanned aircraft over the grounds of any school, including public and private elementary, middle, and secondary schools.
-Applies to school property and outdoor areas used for school activities.
+Creates a new Class C misdemeanor offense for knowingly using an unmanned aircraft over the grounds of a school.
+Effective July 1, 2026.

 View source